 On March 31, 2015, they released Tokyo Dome Live in Concert, their first live album with Roth and the second of the band’s career.
-The album was recorded on June 21, 2013 at a show in Japan, and was made available on a double CD, a 4-LP 180g edition, as well as digital format.
+The album was recorded on June 21, 2013, at a show in Japan and made available on a double CD, a 4-LP 180g edition, and digital format.

 Deaths of Eddie Van Halen and Mark Stone

 On October 6, 2020, at the age of 65, Eddie Van Halen came to his death due to complications resulting from throat cancer, which is believed to have spread to his brain and other organs.
-The announcement of his death was made by his son, Wolfgang Van Halen, via his Twitter account, placing uncertainty over the band’s continuity.
+His son, Wolfgang Van Halen, announced his death via his Twitter account, placing uncertainty over the band’s continuity.
 Eddie had been carrying these problems since the mid-2000s when he had to have a third of his tongue removed due to cancer.
-Since then, he came continuously fighting the disease.
-His death came just 10 days after Mark Stone, Van Halen’s original bassist, also passed away from cancer.
-Mark Stone was in the band from 1972 to 1974, when the band was still called Mammoth; Stone was replaced in 1974 by Michael Anthony, who established himself as Van Halen’s bassist until 2006.
+Since then, he has continuously fought the disease.
+His death came just ten days after Mark Stone, Van Halen’s original bassist, also passed away from cancer.
+Mark Stone was in the band from 1972 to 1974 when the band was still called Mammoth; Stone was replaced in 1974 by Michael Anthony, who established himself as Van Halen’s bassist until 2006.

 David Lee Roth x Van Halen

-The troubled (and to this day poorly explained) departure of David Lee Roth from the band caused a rivalry to grow, and the provocations on both sides were so intense that to this day there are stories about indirect pinpricks through the albums released by them.
-The “war” is public, notorious and irremediable – and the subject dominates 90% of Van Halen-related forums and websites on the internet.
+The troubled (and to this day poorly explained) departure of David Lee Roth from the band caused a rivalry to grow, and the provocations on both sides were so intense that to this day, there are stories about indirect pinpricks through the albums released by them.
+The “war” is public, notorious and irremediable – and the subject dominates 90% of Van Halen-related online forums and websites.

 In July 1986, David released the first album with his supergroup (The David Lee Roth Band), which had been assembled to compete with Van Halen, with the curious name of Eat ‘Em and Smile.